-On 29 March 2021, shares of the Company have suspended trading pending release of the Company's annual results.
-The Company has been working on fulfilling the Resumption Guidance set out by the Stock Exchange on 28 June 2021.
+On 29 March 2021, shares of the Company have suspended trading pending release of the Company's annual results for the year 2020 and 2021.
+The Company has been working on fulfilling the Resumption Guidance set out by the Stock Exchange on 25 June 2021.
+Throughout 2021, the Company had been working tirelessly on multiple fronts in attempt to fulfil the Resumption Guidance, and has been updating our shareholders and the public via separate public announcements and quarterly business updates.

 As business in Beijing region was impacted by the Incidents, the Group is actively trying to diversify its business geographically by growing its operations in Chengdu, Hong Kong and Shenzhen.
-In terms of risk management, geographical diversification is also beneficial as the Group as a whole will be more resilient against the changes in the market environment and regulatory landscape of each region.
-The Group will continue to improve our business to become an all-rounded financial services provider, thereby maximizing the value for our shareholders.
+During the year, the Group has also implemented certain internal control policies to enhance risk management system.
+From the year 2021 onwards, the Group will continue to improve our business with a sound internal control and risk management system.